PERIODIC TABLE

 The periodic table is an arrangement of all the elements in a particular order.

 The periodic law states that the elements on the periodic table are arranged in order of their atomic number.
-OR The arrangements of the elements on the periodic table is a function of their atomic number.
+OR

 I II III IV V VI VII VIII